joweber123/blogger/_posts/2013-06-13-japan-journal-10.md

 layout: post
 title: Japan 10
 thumbnail: jp-10.jpg
+image: jp-j10/jp-j10-2.JPG
+meta-description: ...It also made me quite literally stop in the middle of my ride home, and stand in the night rain to consider my life at the moment...
 ---

 *“This beauty, however, would occur but once.
 A man could do nothing but commit it to memory immediately and reflect upon it thereafter.
 Then too it was a beauty that preserved a noble futility, a purposelessness”.*